mohit2b/MO-Sarcation/README.md

 * For running the model please refer to ***how_to_run_the_model.txt*** file.

-This code is adapted from the following Github repository https://github.com/LCS2-IIITD/MAF

 If you consider this work useful, please cite it as